-Determine distributions to beneficiaries for Emergency Support as NO distributions of the Estates has been made and Petitioner believes that TS has purposely and with scienter caused these hardships on Petitioner as described herein.
+Determine emergency distributions to Beneficiaries and Petitioner for support as NO distributions of the Estates has been made and Petitioner believes that TS has purposely and with scienter caused these hardships on Petitioner for purposes already described herein.

-Determine why monies from Petitioner’s children’s education trust funds are being deprived and depleted by TS, where monies to provide for Petitioner’s family were provided for in the trusts of Simon and Shirley upon their deaths to be used instead and determine if those monies should be paid back and by whom.
-Petitionerthrough the AIA, already established trusts and other means even the talleged 2012 Amended Trustthe Estates of living for Petitioner’s familyCraig at Oppenheimer . to PetitionerThis Court demand tturn over paperwork on a gift to his grandson Joshue.
-Spallina 3Simon’son August 27, 2012 at Joshua’s birthday party at Simon’s home despite full knowledge of this giftTrelease the paperwork necessary to new the ration by Simon and being processedSimon prior to his death The car has remained in Joshua’s possession for seven months unable to be driven due to the inability to properly register the car due to Spallina’s lack of care and duty and suppression of the title from the proper owner, Joshua.
+Determine why monies from Petitioner’s children’s education trust funds are being depleted by TS, where monies to provide for Petitioner’s family were provided for in the trusts of the grandchildren of Simon and Shirley upon their deaths to be used instead and determine if those monies should be paid back to those trusts.
+That TS has forced the children to expend their school fund trust accounts to maintain the costs of the home they live in and purchased and other expenses of Petitioner and his family that were being paid for through other means prior to Simon’s death through a non-trust account at Legacy Bank of Florida.
+That Simon was paying for the home bills of the Petitioner and Candice Children’s home through funding the AIA, already established trusts and other means and TS has failed to establish even the trusts that were to be created under the alleged 2012 Amended Trust in the Estates that were to be funded by estate assets in order to continue these ongoing costs of living for Petitioner’s family without disruption, as was the intent of Simon and Shirley.
+That TS advised Craig at Oppenheimer to take funds from the children’s school trusts, which Petitioner did not know were trust funds set aside for their lower and high school tuitions and use those monies to cover the home expenses Simon and Shirley had been paying for several years out of other accounts.
+That on April 12, 2013 TS and Spallina advised Petitioner that the monies taken from the trusts since Simon’s passing and used for home and school expenses of the children, was taxable to Petitioner.

+This Court demand that TS turn over paperwork on a gift to Simon’s grandson Joshua.
+Spallina refuses to release a birthday gift, a 2013 Kia paid for in full, given to Petitioner’s son Joshua from his grandfather Simon.
+This gift was transacted to Joshua two weeks before Simon’s passing on August 27, 2012 at Joshua’s birthday party at Simon’s home as he had just got his driver’s license.
+Despite full knowledge of this gift TS refuses to release the paperwork necessary to renew the registration properly in Joshua’s name as was intended by Simon and which was being processed by Simon prior to his death.
+The car has remained in Joshua’s possession for seven months unable to be driven due to the inability to properly register the car due to Spallina’s lack of care and duty and suppression of the title from the proper owner, Joshua.